Best time to visit Vietnam – all you need to know

 Visiting by time of year

 During the end of winter through to spring, the weather is pleasant and reasonably dry.
+In a year, March and April have lowest rainfall.
 It is also off-peak season so you can expect cheaper airfares and hotel rates.

-As a general rule, the North of Vietnam is more temperate, while the South of Vietnam has a wet season from May to October, and a dry season from November to April.
+As a general rule, the North of Vietnam is more temperate, with the average temperature at 25 Celsius degree; while the South of Vietnam has higher average temperature and contributes 80% to total rainfall amount of the whole country.
+The South has a wet season from May to October, and a dry season from November to April.

 A note about visiting during Tet